DreamersJS/next.js-project1/README.md

 - **Next.js App Router**:
   - Leverages Next.js App Router architecture for enhanced routing capabilities, simplifying navigation and page structure.

+- **Refactor**:
+  - Backend moved from next server monolith to separate standard next server and node server so i can deploy standalone back-end to GHCR

 ## Technologies Used